-- Meet with the associate dean for practice and professional graduate studies and identify a practice opportunity that is available and the funding stream that is available for the role.
-In some instances, the associate dean for practice and professional graduate studies may have opportunities available that can be shared with clinical track faculty.
+- Meet with the associate dean for professional practice and identify a practice opportunity that is available and the funding stream that is available for the role.
+In some instances, the associate dean for professional practice may have opportunities available that can be shared with clinical track faculty.
 In this instance the focus will be on identifying a match between the clinical track faculty member's expertise, scholarship, and certification (if applicable) and the available scholarship or research opportunities. - Appointments to this model are generally expected to be for a full academic year (either nine months or 12 months) beginning each Fall term but exceptions for grant cycles outside of this model may be considered. - In this model, the school will provide salary support for up to .80 FTE of the faculty role and the grant/consultancy will provide the funding for the practice component funding for the minimum of 20% FTE.
 The clinical track faculty appointment will be full-time, 1.0 FTE within the school (or whatever the combined FTE equals if less than a full-time combined appointment).

 Options for less than 20% clinical practice FTE but not lower than 10% clinical practice FTE are possible.
-This option requires a meeting with the associate dean for practice and professional graduate studies followed by approval by Faculty Practice Advisory Committee and its chair.
+This option requires a meeting with the associate dean for professional practice followed by approval by Faculty Practice Advisory Committee and its chair.
 If approved, the clinical track faculty member increases their teaching credit by 10% or 2 credits.

 Clinical Track faculty may choose the type of clinical practice that best suits their professional needs from the above list of available options.
 Clinical Track faculty will choose an option at the time of their initial appointment to the clinical track and will review this selection yearly during the faculty annual review process.
-If there are proposed changes to the practice model or site, the clinical track faculty member will review the proposed change (including level of appointment) with their department chair and/or the associate dean for undergraduate studies and the associate dean for practice and professional graduate studies to assure the new practice appointment or site is mutually beneficial for the clinical track faculty member, the school, and fulfills the practice role requirement.
+If there are proposed changes to the practice model or site, the clinical track faculty member will review the proposed change (including level of appointment) with their department chair and/or the associate dean for undergraduate studies and the associate dean for professional practice to assure the new practice appointment or site is mutually beneficial for the clinical track faculty member, the school, and fulfills the practice role requirement.
 Changes in faculty practice options generally occur during the reappointment process or annually at the beginning of the new academic year.